Joseph the Hymnographer: Iconodule mission to Rome

 With the resurgence of Byzantine Iconoclasm under Leo V the Armenian and Theophilos, Joseph was sent by Gregory to Rome following an invitation of Pope Leo III in 841.
 While en route, Joseph was captured by slave-trading pirates and sold as a slave in Crete.
 In slavery St. Nicholas appeared to Joseph and asked him to sing in the name of God.
 Nicholas then said to him: "Arise and follow me!"
 Joseph found freedom soon after his vision.
 He could finally return to Constantinople after more than one year in slavery in Crete.
 Theophanes is not clear, when Joseph returned to Constantinople, but he mentioned in one paragraph a triumphal return after the death of Theophilos and the restoration of the icons, but also after the recent death of Gregory of Decapolis.

 Monastic foundations

 According to the temporal reconstruction of the early vitae by Daniel Stiernon, Joseph founded a monastery dedicated to his deceased mentor, Gregory of Dekapolis, in 855.
-Joseph started with an inclosure together with his and Gregory's disciple John at St. Antipas.
+Joseph started with an enclosure together with his and Gregory's disciple John at St. Antipas.
 After the latter's death in 850, he spent some years in a kind of sanctuary dedicated to St. John Chrysostom, where he continued his ascetic labors and attracted followers.
 Joseph transferred the relics taken from Gregory's corpse, together with those from their disciple named John, and placed them in a sanctuary of his monastery's church dedicated to St. Bartholomew the Apostle.